 3.2.
-Switching a Power Relay, Turn on and off the Lamp
+Switching a Power Relay, Turning a Lamp On and Off

 The Relay port of a Lightware device can be used to connect and control a Power Relay.
-A typical example can be seen in the below figure about how to switch a lamp:
+A typical example can be seen in the figure below about how to switch a lamp: